Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 \subsubsection{Interpretation of the reformulated problem}

-The interpretation of the reformulated problem $\widehat V_{\rm L}$ is the following.
 For fixed $y_0 \in \R$, the leader's problem is to choose a couple $(Z,\alpha)$ of admissible controls.
 With this in mind, given the state $X$ observable in continuous time, she can construct an additional process $Y$, starting from $Y_0 = y_0$, with the following dynamics

-Note that the previous process $Y$ can be constructed based solely on the observation through time of the path of $X$, and in particular does not require any knowledge of the follower's control $\beta$ nor of the trajectory of the underlying Brownian motion $W$.
+Note $Y$ can be constructed based solely on the observation through time of the path of $X$, and in particular does not require any knowledge of the follower's control $\beta$ nor of the underlying Brownian motion $W$.
 Now, the couple $(Z,\alpha)$ of admissible processes chosen by the leader should be such that the terminal condition $Y_T = X_T$ is satisfied $\P$--a.s.
 Indeed, under this important condition, the follower's problem originally defined by \eqref{eq:pb-follower-example} can be rewritten as